jkaninda/goma-gateway/docs/usermanual/route.md

 Example of route with load balancing enabled.

-Below is an example configuration for round-robin load balancing:
+Below is an example configuration for weighted load balancing:

 ```yaml